lawst-code/Noxus/Technical Challenge - Lourenço.md

 ### Remote Plugin API

-A plugin that is served expose two endpoints to be used by the main platform:
+A plugin that is served exposes two endpoints to be used by the main platform:

-- `GET /{node_name}/manifest` - Returns the plugin schema and the schema of the each Node
+- `GET /{node_name}/manifest` - Returns the plugin schema and the schema of each Node
 - `POST /{node_name}/run` - Executes a specific node with provided inputs
   - Inputs are provided in the body with the structure
   ```python